algorithmica-org/algorithmica/content/english/hpc/complexity/languages.md

 - Compiled languages with a runtime, such as Java, C#, or Erlang (and languages that work on their VMs, such as Scala, F#, or Elixir).
 - Compiled native languages, such as C, Go, or Rust.

 There is no "right" way of executing computer programs: each approach has its own gains and drawbacks.
-Interpreters and virtual machines provide flexibility and enable some nice high-level programming features such as dynamic typing, run-time code alteration, and automatic memory management, but these come with some unavoidable performance trade-offs, which we will now talk about.
+Interpreters and virtual machines provide flexibility and enable some nice high-level programming features such as dynamic typing, run time code alteration, and automatic memory management, but these come with some unavoidable performance trade-offs, which we will now talk about.

 ### Interpreted languages